powercodeacademy/phase-3-active-record-migrations/README.md

 To add a feature to the database, such as creating or altering a table, here is a summary of the steps:

-- Run `rake db:create_migration NAME=description_of_change` to generate a
+- Run `bin/rake db:create_migration NAME=description_of_change` to generate a
   migration file
 - Write the [migration code][change-method] in the migration file
-- Run the migration with `rake db:migrate`
+- Run the migration with `bin/rake db:migrate`
-- Check the status of the migration with `rake db:migrate:status`, and inspect the `db/schema.rb` file to ensure the correct changes were made
+- Check the status of the migration with `bin/rake db:migrate:status`, and inspect the `db/schema.rb` file to ensure the correct changes were made

 To change an existing migration (that hasn't been shared with other team members yet), here is a summary of the steps:

-- Run `rake db:rollback` to undo the last migration
+- Run `bin/rake db:rollback` to undo the last migration
-- Check the status of the migration with `rake db:migrate:status` and make sure it is "down"
+- Check the status of the migration with `bin/rake db:migrate:status` and make sure it is "down"
 - Edit the migration file
-- Run `rake db:migrate` to update the database
+- Run `bin/rake db:migrate` to update the database
-- Check the status of the migration with `rake db:migrate:status`, and inspect the `db/schema.rb` file to ensure the correct changes were made
+- Check the status of the migration with `bin/rake db:migrate:status`, and inspect the `db/schema.rb` file to ensure the correct changes were made

 ## Resources